During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 - IS DEPRESSION GLASS VALUABLE?

-- DOES PINK DEPRESSION GLASS GLOW?
+- DOES ALL DEPRESSION GLASS GLOW?

 - IS PINK DEPRESSION GLASS RADIOACTIVE?